Convergence of de Finetti's mixing measure in latent structure models for observed exchangeable sequences: Hierarchical model: kernel is itself a mixture distribution

 We start with the following bounds for oscillatory integrals of the form $\int e^{\i \lambda \phi(x)} \psi(x) dx$, where function $\phi$ is called the phase, and function $\psi$ the amplitude.

 \begin{lem}[van der Corput's Lemma] Suppose $\phi(x)\in C^{\infty}(a,b)$, and that $|\phi^{(k)}(x)|\geq 1$ for all $x\in(a,b)$.
 Let $\psi(x)$ be absolute continuous on $[a,b]$.
 Then

 and

 hold when either i) $k\geq 2$, or ii) $k=1$ and $\phi'(x)$ is monotonic.
-The constant $c_k$ is independent of $\phi$, $\psi$, $\lambda$ and the interval $[a,b]$. \end{lem} \begin{proof} See the Corollary on Page 334 of \cite{stein1993harmonic} for the proof of the first display; even though in its original version in this reference, $\psi$ is assumed to be $C^\infty$ but its proof only needs $\psi$ to be absolute continuous on $[a,b]$.
+The constant $c_k$ is independent of $\phi$, $\psi$, $\lambda$ and the interval $[a,b]$. \end{lem} \begin{proof} See \cite[the Corollary on Page 334]{stein1993harmonic} for the proof of the first display; even though in its original version in this reference, $\psi$ is assumed to be $C^\infty$ but its proof only needs $\psi$ to be absolute continuous on $[a,b]$.
 The second display follows by applying the first display to $\tilde{\psi}(x) = \psi(a+b-x)$. \end{proof}

 It can be observed from Lemma~\ref{lem:corput} the condition on derivatives of the phase function plays a crucial role.
 For our purpose the phase function will be supplied by use of monomial map $T$.
 Hence, the following technical lemma will be needed. \begin{lem} Let $A(x)\in \R^{d\times d}$ with entries $A_{\alpha\beta}(x)=0$ for $\alpha>\beta$ and $A_{\alpha\beta}(x)=\frac{j_\beta!}{(j_\beta-j_\alpha)! }x^{j_\beta-j_\alpha}$ for $1\leq \alpha \leq \beta \leq d$, where $1\leq j_1 < \ldots < j_d$ are given.
 Let $S_\text{min}(A(x))$ be the smallest singular value of $A(x)$.
 Then $S_\text{min}(A(x))\geq c_3 \max\{1,|x|\}^{-(j_d-j_1)(d-1)} $, where $c_3$ is a constant that depends only on $d,j_1,\ldots,j_d$. \end{lem}